-Egypt center-back Ahmed Hegazy has completed a one-year loan move to West Bromwich Albion from Ahly, the English Premier League side announced on their official website on Monday.
+Egypt center-back Ahmed Hegazi has completed a one-year loan move to West Bromwich Albion from Ahly, the English Premier League side announced on their official website on Monday.

-After passing a medical in England a day ago, Hegazy's deal was finalised before flying to Hong Kong to link up with the rest of his teammates for the Premier League Asia Trophy.
+After passing a medical in England a day ago, Hegazi's deal was finalised before flying to Hong Kong to link up with the rest of his teammates for the Premier League Asia Trophy.